We didnāt lose our inner child. We turned it into ArT Toys and More...with purpose.

 It was the confirmation that Medicom had turned product launches into cultural punctuation marks: moments that cut through time like commas, pauses, and exclamation points in the story of culture.

-And in the long horizon of the Movement, toward anniversaries, toward decades, toward the next century, the question isnāt what toys will come next.
+And in the long horizon of the Movement, toward anniversaries, toward decades, toward the next century, the question isnāt what ArT Toys will come next.

 Itās: What futures will we dare to write through them?